Madoff trustee recoups nearly $500 million more for customers

 Picard has filed more than 1,000 lawsuits against feeder funds that sent customer money to Madoff, and "net winners" who took out more from Madoff's firm than they put in.

 His largest settlement is a $7.2 billion accord with the estate of Jeffry Picower, a Florida investor who died in 2009.
-Picard also recouped $325 million from JPMorgan Chase & Co (JPM.N), once Madoff's main bank.
+Picard also recouped $325 million from JPMorgan Chase & Co, once Madoff's main bank.

 A separate $4.05 billion fund overseen by former U.S. Securities and Exchange Commission Chairman Richard Breeden will also pay customers and third parties who lost money.